GJdream/Django-iOS-Example/readme.md

 The project includes an iOS project that fetches data from a django server and stores it into CoreData.
 Nothing crazy just here, just testing out new stuff.

 Run `git submodule update --init' for magical record & AFNetworking

-(Run demo in iOS simulator, not on device)